YvCodeHong/react-backend/README.md

 ## Motivations

 React.js doesn't provide any core feature to interface with a database back-end nor with a REST API.
-We wanted a simple (and beautiful) solution, and didnt' want to learn a new language such as [GraphQL/Relay](https://facebook.github.io/relay/).
+At [Hextrakt](https://www.hextrakt.com/), we wanted a simple (and beautiful) solution, and didnt' want to learn a new language such as [GraphQL/Relay](https://facebook.github.io/relay/).
 [Redux](https://redux.js.org/) provides the frame to manage UI state, and respond to user actions, but doesn't help on the server side, where initial state is immutable.
 So we built this framework to :
 * be able to render a complete DOM tree at the server side
 * be able to specify which data are needed at each application path